Skip to content

 Raises

-An exception is raised if the provided path_names dictionary doesn't contain a 'Raw' path key.
+An exception is raised if 'Raw' is not a key of the path_names dictionary provided.

 An exception is raised if the sample data cannot be loaded.